SakshithVarambally/Samsung_PD_Training/README.md

 # day 4

+GLS involves comparing the behavior of the synthesized gate-level netlist with that of the original RTL (Register Transfer Level) code.
+This comparison aims to ensure that the synthesized netlist maintains both the logical functionality and the expected timing of the original design.

+When mismatches occur between synthesis and simulation, GLS helps identify and resolve these issues.
+It's essential to use the same testbench for both RTL simulation and GLS.
+This ensures that if the netlist and the RTL are logically the same, running the same testbench should yield matching outputs for both.
+Gate level verilog models come in two main types: timing-aware models that assess both functionality and timing, and functional models that focus solely on functionality.
+This distinction helps capture and rectify differences between the synthesized netlist and the RTL design.

+These are some reasons why we should check the netlist after synthesis

+Missing Sensitivity List: The simulator detects changes in inputs to determine when computations should occur.
+If the sensitivity list is incomplete, the simulator might not catch all required input changes, leading to incorrect or stagnant outputs.

+Blocking and Non-Blocking Assignments: The way assignments are made in Verilog can impact the simulation results.
+Mixing blocking and non-blocking assignments improperly can cause mismatches between synthesis and simulation.

+Non-Standard Verilog Coding: Using coding practices not recognized by synthesis tools can lead to differences in how the code is interpreted during synthesis versus simulation.
+This can result in unexpected behavior.

+Blocking and non-blocking statements are foundational concepts in Verilog, crucial for accurately simulating digital circuit behavior:

+Blocking Statements: With the "=" symbol, blocking assignments execute in a sequence, pausing the execution of subsequent statements.
+They provide immediate updates to variables, instantly reflecting the changes made.

+Non-blocking Statements: Denoted by "<=", non-blocking assignments allow parallel execution and don't impede subsequent statements.
+They capture simultaneous behaviors, mimicking the action of registers and flip-flops.

+Sequential Flow: Blocking statements follow a sequential flow, processed in the order they're written.
+This characteristic makes them suitable for representing combinational logic.

+Concurrent Operation: Non-blocking assignments model hardware components like registers and flip-flops, accommodating their concurrent updates.
+This aligns with the simultaneous nature of these elements in actual hardware.

+Risk of Race Conditions: Incorporating blocking assignments within "always" blocks containing multiple assignments can introduce race conditions.
+These conditions emerge when the assignment order influences the final result.

+Coveats with blocking statements
+#insert here

 Example 1:
 This verilog code represents a mux that selects between i1 and i0 based on the select line.
 ![ternary_mux_v](https://github.com/SakshithVarambally/Samsung_PD_Training/assets/142480548/72ca3c54-ec25-4c7f-9ebb-1c55be7e7e84)